standardhealth/fhir-mapper/README.md

 ### Linting

-Before pushing a new mapper, ensure that there are no eslint errors by running the linter: `yarn test:lint`
+Before pushing a new mapper, ensure that there are no eslint errors by running the linter: `yarn lint`

 ### Standalone Usage